impulsive-freak/impulsive-freak/README.md

-🪓 ﹕ korey (or ask)!! ╰╮ENFP ⸝⸝ ₊ ╰↠ he/him + pansexual , , ✶
+🪓 ﹕ impulsive-freak ,, ╰╮ENFP ⸝⸝ ₊ ╰↠ he/him + pansexual , , ✶

 -------------- **[ RBYI v !!BOLD IS IMPORTANT!! ]**

 BYI-

-**1: if you dont know what to call me , call me korey!!**

-**2: i kin alot of characters heavily, so if you kin a character that i do, i ask you interact with caution <3**
+**1: i kin alot of characters heavily, so if you kin a character that i do, i ask you interact with caution <3**

-**3: i have a lot of interests, but refuse to interact with the fandom because it is most likely trash.**
+**2: i have a lot of interests, but refuse to interact with the fandom because it is most likely trash.**

-**4: please use tone tags around me </3**
+**3: please use tone tags around me </3**

-**5: clearly you all don't read my triggers so if you trigger me im hiding your ass.**

 INTERESTS/LIKES-